 - 5. Name an organism where cell division is itself a mode of reproduction. - 6.
 Name the phenomenon where the female gamete directly develops into a new organism with an avian example. - 7.
 What is parthenogenesis?
-Give two examples from animals. - 8.
+Give two examples from animals - 8.
 Which type of reproduction is effective -Asexual or sexual and why? - 9.
 The unicellular organisms which reproduce by binary fission are considered immortal.
 Justify.

 - 10. Why is the offspring formed by asexual reproduction referred as a clone? - 11.
-Give reasons for the following: - (a) Some organisms like honey bees are called parthenogenetic animals - (b) A male honey bee has 16 chromosomes where as its female has 32 chromosomes. - 12.
-Differentiate between the following: - (a) Binary fission in amoeba and multiple fission in Plasmodium - (b) Budding in yeast and budding in Hydra - (c) Regeneration in lizard and Planaria - 13.
-How is juvenile phase different from reproductive phase? - 14.
+Why are the offsprings of oviparous animal at a greater risk as compared to offsprings of viviparous organisms? - 12.
+Give reasons for the following: - (a) Some organisms like honey bees are called parthenogenetic animals - (b) A male honey bee has 16 chromosomes where as its female has 32 chromosomes. - 13.
+Differentiate between the following: - (a) Binary fission in amoeba and multiple fission in Plasmodium - (b) Budding in yeast and budding in Hydra - (c) Regeneration in lizard and Planaria - 14.
+How is juvenile phase different from reproductive phase? - 15.
 What is the difference between syngamy and fertilization?